Val Demings: Gun policy

 Demings has said that she seeks to keep firearms out of the hands of "people who seek to do harm", saying that the gun control legislation she supports "isn’t about taking guns away from responsible, law-abiding people."
 She supported the Gun Violence Restraining Order Act of 2017, which would have provided a lawful method of temporarily confiscating firearms from people deemed to be a threat to themselves or others.
 Of the act, Demings said, "We must do what we can to make sure law enforcement has the tools it needs to more effectively perform the ever more challenging job of keeping us a safe nation.
 The Gun Violence Restraining Order Act is a major step to doing just that."
 After the Stoneman Douglas High School shooting in 2018, Demings opposed arming teachers, calling the idea "ridiculous" and saying it would "only shift the responsibility from lawmakers to others.
 It shifts the pain, the hurt, and the guilt to school staff who will find themselves outskilled and outgunned in active shooter situations."

-Demings has an "F" rating from the National Rifle Association (NRA).
+Demings has an "F" rating from the NRA Political Victory Fund (NRA-PVF).
 She has accused the NRA of "hijacking" conversations after mass shootings in the United States to make them about the Second Amendment.